 What do you wear if you’re going to see track cycling with the kids?

 Sunday morning dawned and we excitedly piled into the car for the journey to the Velodrome.
 I’d dutifully packed a bag full of cold water, and we were all wearing clothes more suited to August than November.
 When we arrived, I wished we’d brought some warmer outer layers for the boys, as it was a 10 minute walk from the car park (by Manchester City’s stadium) to the Velodrome itself, during which the boys got rather cold.
-However, once inside we quickly warmed up as it was a packed house and on this occasion the heating was on (not always the case according to a certain Miss Laura Trott!).
+However, once inside we quickly warmed up as it was a packed house and the heating was on full blast!

-The boys had been desperate to wear their new Mr Excited and Mr Happy cycling jerseys which had arrived for review that week from V02 Sportswear.
-This was a blessing, as they have a 3/4 length zip, which gradually undid more and more throughout the day.
+The boys had been keen to wear cycling jerseys, which was a blessing, as they have a 3/4 length zip, which gradually undid more and more throughout the day.
 A cool cotton shirt or vest t-shirt would have been another good choice, and I wish I’d put the boys in shorts for the afternoon session, when it really heated up.

 By the end, N had lost his socks and shoes too, which I’m sure went down well with those sat around us!